 All forest management activities must be in line with the productivity of the forested property as documented in the landowner’s forest management plan and annual work plan.
 Productivity depends on the following site conditions: elevation, aspect, soil type, tree species, forest density and composition.
 Site conditions vary across the state and sustainable forest management is a critical component of forest stewardship.

 Annual work plans for Forest Ag properties include everything from forest thinning to addressing beetle-kill trees and fire mitigation work.

-For more information about Forest Ag requirements and a list of professional foresters, please contact your local CSFS District.
+For more information about Forest Ag requirements and a list of professional foresters, please contact your local CSFS District Office.

 Learn more about this program in the Forest Ag Brochure (250 KB PDF).

 Forest Ag Electronic Forms (MS Excel Format) - Forms due by October 1, 2013

 - Forest Ag Accomplishment Record (21.5 KB)

 - 2014 Forest Ag Annual Work Plan (21.8 KB)

 For assistance with forms, please contact your local CSFS District Office.